salesking/json_schema_tools/README.md

 once e.g on program start.
 A reader object allows to handle schemata in dynamic ways.

-When using the global SchemaTools reader simply provide a base path to the schema files and you are done.
+When using the global SchemaTools::Reader simply provide a base path to the schema files and you are done.

 ```ruby